-- 1. Currently receiving medication via Centene benefit or member has previously met initial approval criteria; - 2.
-Member is responding positively to therapy (see Appendix D for examples); - 3.
-If request is for a dose increase due to inadequate response to previous dose, request meets one of the following (a or b) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less, and for obese members use adjBW, unless the newly calculated dose is lower than the currently administered dose.
+- 4. If request is for a dose increase due to inadequate response to previous dose, request meets one of the following (a or b) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less, and for obese members use adjBW, unless the newly calculated dose is lower than the currently administered dose.
 (See Appendix F for weight-based dosing calculations)]: - a.
 Dose titration or conversion is appropriate per package insert labeling; - b.
-New dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence); - 4.
+New dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence); - 5.
 For adults with diagnoses other than primary immunodeficiency or cancer-related infection prophylaxis: the requested dose is calculated based on TBW or IBW, whichever is less, and for obese members adjBW is used for dose calculation, unless documentation supports the inability to adjust dosing in this manner (See Appendix F for weight-based dosing calculations).